cloudblue/connect-haxe-sdk/README.md

 A `_packages` folder will be generated with subfolders for every target language.
 For example, if you want to use it in Java, you should go to the `_packages/connect.java` folder, and copy `connect.jar` to your project.

+## Examples

+Examples require you to open the "examples/config.json" file and provide valid credentials.

 To run an example written in Haxe, type:

 ```shell script